UT Health San Antonio

 Background

-The University of Texas Health Science Center at San Antonio, also called UT Health San Antonio, is one of the country’s leading health sciences universities and the largest research institution in South Texas.
-The annual expense budget for FY 23 is $ 1.08 billion.
-The university’s schools of medicine, nursing, dentistry, health professions and graduate biomedical sciences have produced more than 41,100 graduates.
+The University of Texas Health Science Center at San Antonio, also called UT Health San Antonio, is one of the country’s leading health science universities and the largest academic research institution in South Texas.
+The annual expense budget for FY 24 is $ 1.46 billion.
+The university’s schools of medicine, nursing, dentistry, health professions, graduate biomedical sciences and public health have produced 43,886 graduates.
 Designated by the U.S. Department of Education as a Hispanic-serving Institution, UT Health San Antonio consistently ranks among the top schools in the nation for graduating Hispanic health care providers.
 In 2021, The University of Texas Board of Regents recognized that the region’s persistent disparities in key health outcomes require a public health approach and voted to authorize UT Health San Antonio and UTSA to develop a new school focused on public health policy.
-Over the next five years, a student census of almost 400 is planned for The UT School of Public Health San Antonio, with a Master of Public Health degree to be offered beginning in 2024 and a Doctor of Public Health degree program to be developed.
+Over the next five years, a student census of almost 400 is planned for The University of Texas School of Public Health San Antonio, with a Master of Public Health degree to be offered beginning in 2024 and the first doctoral students being admitted in 2026.

 Purpose